-Vulnerable consumers: why you need to change your website
+Vulnerable customers: why you need to change your website

 When I was going into my third year of university I was diagnosed with dyslexia.
 This seemed weird to me as surely the teachers throughout my education should have picked this up when I was younger.

 But the problem was that I’ve never had a problem with spelling, grammar or reading.
-It transpires that dyslexia is so broad that issues with spelling is only one, albeit most well-known, symptom.
+It transpires that dyslexia is so broad that issues with spelling is only one symptom, albeit the most well-known.

 It’s a complicated spectrum.